bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to secure a part of a web application and to identify whoever tries to access that particular data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can create an authentification section that initializes a token setup.
+As well to create a login page that is based on identifying users who input information that matches with the auth section.
+This setup requires altering a basic BrowserRouter configuration by linking the authentification section, login and protected page in a sequence that relies on each piece to work in conjuction.

 - [ ] Describe how web servers work.

+Webservers take data that is stored on it and translates it for clients to read over the world wide web.
+A webserver can store either a website, program or simply data that can be manipulated from other servers that has access to it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = Post
+Read = Get
+Update = Put
+Destroy = Delete

 ## Project Set Up